vmware-archive/nsxraml/md-version/nsxvapi.md

 * **post** *(secured)*: Sync all objects on the NSX Manager.

 ### /2.0/universalsync/entitystatus
-Working with Universal Sync Entities
+Working With Universal Sync Entities
 ----

 * **get** *(secured)*: Retrieve the status of a universal sync entity.